 A Snapshot is a device-wide representation of most of the settings in the device.
-This is represented as four (44C) or eight (88C) Input Component numbers, four (44C) or eight (88C) Output Component numbers, plus a number of machine-centric settings such as routing and Input/Output Analogue/Digital selection etc.
+This is represented as four Input Component numbers, four (44M, 44C) or eight (48M, 88C) Output Component numbers, plus a number of machine-centric settings such as routing and Input/Output Analogue/Digital selection etc.